TristanKnox/WebCheckers/docs/DesignDoc.md

 ![Model Tier Code Coverage](ModelTierCoverage.PNG)

-However if you look specifically at the coverage of the Turn class the reson for the lack of coverage is due to the top two methods.
+However if you look specifically at the coverage of the Turn class the reason for the lack of coverage is due to the top two methods.
 Both of thees methods rely heavily on all of the helper methods listed below which are clearly fully tested